snozbot/fungus/Docs/top_pages/mainpage.md

-# Fungus Documentation
+# %Fungus Documentation #

-Welcome to the documentation website for Fungus, the open source visual storytelling tool for [Unity](http://unity3d.com).
-The main website for Fungus and our [community forum] are available at [FungusGames.com].
+Welcome to the documentation website for %Fungus, the open source visual storytelling tool for [Unity].
+The main website for %Fungus and our [community forum] are available at [FungusGames.com].

 There's a wide range of training material available here, suitable for both beginner and experienced game developers.